saphir-travel/documentation/content/applications/marketing/sms_marketing/essentials/mailing_lists_blacklists.rst

 Mailing lists and blacklists
 ============================

-Creating or importing mailing lists in the Odoo database is extremely useful, especially if groups of specific people are already aligned with a company (like subscribers to an already-established newsletter, for example).
-Mailing lists are also a great way to get started if a company is migrating from another system, and already has a built-in audience.
+Creating or importing mailing lists in Odoo is very useful when curating content to specific groups of people that already share similar demographics or interests.
+Mailing lists are also a great way to get started if a company is migrating from another system, and already has a established audience.

 Moreover, providing an audience with the option to 'unsubscribe' from mailings, helps businesses maintain good customer relations, by giving recipients the power to control what they are (and